mluckcuck/mluckcuck.github.io/teaching.md

 Adult Education
 ---------------
-I'm delivering an 11 week adult-education course teaching introductory programming skills using Python, with [York Learning](http://yorklearning.org.uk/).
-Each week  I present a lecture and then guide the students through Python programming exercises designed to reinforce the material in the lecture and teach the basic practical skills of programming.
+I recently delivered a 6 week adult-education course teaching introductory programming skills using Python, with [York Learning](http://yorklearning.org.uk/).
+Each week  I presented a lecture and then guided the students through Python programming exercises designed to reinforce the material in the lecture and teach the basic practical skills of programming.
 The content for this course can be found on the [Python Course](/python/) page.

 University Demonstrating
 ------------------------